Quebec Route 125

-Route 125 is a Quebec highway running from Montreal (on Pie-IX Boulevard near the Olympic Stadium) to Saint-Donat, Lanaudière, Quebec in the Lanaudière.
+Route 125 is a Quebec highway running from Montreal (on Pie-IX Boulevard, near the Olympic Stadium) to Saint-Donat, Lanaudière.
 The southern section of Route 125 runs parallel to Autoroute 25 in Laval, Mascouche, and Terrebonne.
-At Saint-Esprit, the Autoroute ends, and 125 continues northwards until the entrance to the Mont Tremblant Provincial Park north of Saint-Donat.
+At Saint-Esprit, the Autoroute ends, and Route 125 continues northwards until the entrance to the Mont-Tremblant National Park, north of Saint-Donat.

 Trace

-Route 125, a road parallel to the A-25, begins at the corner of Sherbrooke Street East (Route 138) in Montréal, under the name of "Boulevard Pie-IX."
-It keeps this name until it meets with the A-440 after crossing the Rivière des Prairies on the Pie-IX Bridge.
-In between the Pie-IX Bridge and the A-440, it has a highway configuration and has two lanes in each direction separated by a median, crossing the streets it crosses with the help of an overpass and connected to these lanes by access ramps.
+Route 125, a road parallel to the Autoroute 25, begins at the corner of Sherbrooke Street East (Route 138) in Montreal and is called "Boulevard Pie-IX."
+Then, it crosses Rivière des Prairies and becomes the famous Pix-IX Expressway.
+It keeps this name until it meets with Autoroute 440.
+Between Pie-IX Bridge and Autoroute 440, it has a highway configuration and has two lanes in each direction that are separated by a median.
+The streets are crossed by an overpass, and the lanes are connected by access ramps.